 Marecki and the group moved through the first floor.
-The place had a few empty desks in the cubicles but looked like it had been picked clean by the used office furniture dealers.
-Approaching the elevator, Mac Merrick entered the cab and pulled the Fire Department emergency stop button, rendering the lift inoperative.
+There were a few empty desks in the cubicles, but it looked like the used office furniture dealers had picked the place clean.
+Mac Merrick entered the elevator cab and pulled the Fire Department emergency stop button, rendering the lift inoperative.

-Pointing to the stairwell door, Marecki said, "Safeties off, let's head to the roof."
+Opening the stairwell door, Marecki said, "Safeties off.
+Let's head to the roof."

 The six men made their way to the roof door.
 Reaching the door, Marecki pointed to Mac and two FBI Agents to go right, and he, Andres, and the other FBI Agent would go left.
 Marecki gently opened the door, and his group slipped out to the left.
 Mac's group made it to the right without tipping off the hitman.
 Marecki peered around the massive air conditioning fan and heat exchanger and spotted the assassin.
-He was on one knee, placing a magazine in his semi-automatic assault rifle.
+He was on one knee, placing a magazine in his AK-47 semi-automatic assault rifle.
 At the same time, Mac noted that if he could jump to a second heat exchanger unit across the roof, he would create a deadly crossfire if needed.

 Agent Gabe Marecki decided it was time to act and bellowed.

 "This is the FBI.
 You are surrounded.
 There is no way to escape.
 Drop your weapon.
 Now!
 You won't get a second chance."

-Agent Marecki wondered if this guy even spoke English.
+Agent Marecki wondered if Vukovic even spoke English.
 Vitomar Vukovic's face showed shock at Marecki's warning.
 His peripheral vision caught Mac dashing across the roof to reach the other air conditioner unit.
-He switched his assault rifle to the semi-automatic mode, stood up, and squeezed off three shots at Mac.
+He switched his AK-47 rifle to semi-automatic mode, stood up, and squeezed off three shots at Mac.
 Fortunately, Mac was too fast, and none of the bullets touched him.
 An assault weapon's sound is deafening, like urban warfare, the reports echoing through the surrounding buildings.

 "That's it; take him out."

-Vukovic sprayed several shots towards Marecki and his team; they took cover.
-Shooting a burst towards Andres and his partner.
+Vukovic sprayed several shots toward Marecki and his team; they took cover.
+He also fired a burst toward Mac’s team.
 Vukovic moved his position to give himself a straight line to the roof door, firing shots at both teams.
 Mac was behind an exhaust fan mounted on stilts, so he got down on his belly and looked at Vukovic standing across the roof.
 He had a clear shot at his lower legs, so Mac zeroed in on the assassin's ankle.
 The shell's impact created a pink halo on Vukovic's lower right leg, and bits of flesh and bone shot outward.
 Vukovic collapsed to his knees, still brandishing the AK-47 weapon.
-Mac stood up, but Vukovic pointed his gun at him, firing one last shot just as Mac dropped down out of sight.
+Mac stood up, but Vukovic pointed his gun at him, firing one last shot just as Mac dropped out of sight.
 That was all Agent Marecki needed; he fired a shot at the center of Vukovic's chest, blowing a golf ball-sized hole and obliterating his aortic artery.
-Vukovic swung his rifle one more time towards Agent Marecki, but Mac stood up and fired a round to Vukovic's temple.
+Vukovic swung his rifle toward Agent Marecki, but Mac stood up and fired a round at Vukovic's temple.
 It was a safe shot, angling down enough to avoid spraying adjoining buildings.
 For the Serbian hitman, it was lights out.
 He was dead before he slumped face forward into the metal roof surface.
 Blood poured from his chest and head; it was not a pretty sight.